0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 4/Homework/Ethan Berei - Hardware Security HW 2; Chapter 5 Discussion Questions.md

 Provide a brief description of a generic Trojan structure.
 ```

 Nearly every hardware Trojan’s structure is based on three main characteristics: physical, activation, and action.
-A Trojan’s physical characteristics
+A Trojan’s physical characteristics are anything that describes how the Trojan looks and how it was implemented on the chip.
+This category can be further broken down into type, size, distribution, and structure.
+The Trojan’s activation characteristic describes what conditions must be present for the Trojan to activate.
+This typically means that Trojans will either activate after a long period of time due to the chosen activation method being probabilistically unlikely, or when the Trojan detects a specific event, such as a high temperature or a remote-detonation.
+Linked to the activation, the action characteristic of the Trojan describes exactly what happens when the Trojan is activated.
+These effects can range from just killing the chip to leaking the cryptographic information from a chip.
+With these characteristics, countless Trojan variations can be made and tuned to the specs of the specific board used.

 ## Question 4: Combinational vs. Sequential

 ```ad-question
 Describe the difference between a combinational and a sequential Trojan.
 ```

+When initially looking at both combinational and sequential Trojans,

 ## Question 5: Cryptomodule Trojan